Mitochondrial DNA: Animals

 Most (bilaterian) animals have a circular mitochondrial genome.
 Medusozoa and calcarea clades however include species with linear mitochondrial chromosomes.
 With a few exceptions, animals have 37 genes in their mitochondrial DNA: 13 for proteins, 22 for tRNAs, and 2 for rRNAs.

 Mitochondrial genomes for animals average about 16,000 base pairs in length.
 The anemone Isarachnanthus nocturnus has the largest mitochondrial genome of any animal at 80,923 bp.
 The smallest known mitochondrial genome in animals belongs to the comb jelly Vallicula multiformis, which consist of 9,961 bp.

 In February 2020, a jellyfish-related parasite – Henneguya salminicola – was discovered that lacks a mitochondrial genome but retains structures deemed mitochondrion-related organelles.
 Moreover, nuclear DNA genes involved in aerobic respiration and mitochondrial DNA replication and transcription were either absent or present only as pseudogenes.
 This is the first multicellular organism known to have this absence of aerobic respiration and live completely free of oxygen dependency.

+The Armadillidium vulgare has a uniquely large genome when compared to other crustacean average about 30 kB greater allowing it to be a model organism in mtDNA research.

 Plants and fungi

 There are three different mitochondrial genome types in plants and fungi.
 The first type is a circular genome that has introns (type 2) and may range from 19 to 1000 kbp in length.
 The second genome type is a circular genome (about 20–1000 kbp) that also has a plasmid-like structure (1 kb) (type 3).
 The final genome type found in plants and fungi is a linear genome made up of homogeneous DNA molecules (type 5).

 Great variation in mtDNA gene content and size exists among fungi and plants, although there appears to be a core subset of genes present in all eukaryotes (except for the few that have no mitochondria at all).
 In Fungi, however, there is no single gene shared among all mitogenomes.

 Some plant species have enormous mitochondrial genomes, with Silene conica mtDNA containing as many as 11,300,000 base pairs.
-Surprisingly, even those huge mtDNAs contain the same number and kinds of genes as related plants with much smaller mtDNAs.
+However, even those huge mtDNAs contain the same number and kinds of genes as related plants with much smaller mtDNAs.

 The genome of the mitochondrion of the cucumber (Cucumis sativus) consists of three circular chromosomes (lengths 1556, 84 and 45 kilobases), which are entirely or largely autonomous with regard to their replication.